A long-term alliance between Swiss Re and Oxfam shows how businesses can partner with NGOs to improve social impact and find new market opportunities.

 Cross-sectoral collaborations have continued to flourish and spread, and the Swiss Re/Oxfam effort has deepened and broadened.
 It has been rebranded the R4 Rural Resilience Initiative and added several governmental, nongovernmental and private partners.
 As of 2019, it reached over 87,000 farmers, or about 450,000 people including families, in Ethiopia, Kenya, Malawi, Senegal, Zambia and Zimbabwe.
 The program helps them manage risk related to weather issues through diverse strategies, including insurance.
 In 2018 alone, about US$ 1.5 million of insurance payouts were distributed through the initiative to compensate for weather-related losses.

-Currently, the COVID pandemic and its economic and social impacts have only underscored the importance of multi-sectoral partnerships.
-Efforts that span governmental, nongovernmental, and private actors have been essential in getting and distributing Personal Protective Equipment (PPE) and in developing and making available treatment and testing.
-These collaborations will also be essential in the development and distribution of vaccines.
+The COVID-19 pandemic and its economic and social impacts underscored the importance of multi-sectoral partnerships between organizations.
+Efforts that span governmental, non-governmental, and private actors were essential in acquiring and distributing Personal Protective Equipment (PPE) and in developing and making available treatment and testing.
+These collaborations were also essential in the development and distribution of vaccines.

 About the Author